Robotic Technology Transforming Therapeutic GI

 (Endoscopic Submucosal Dissection)

-is challenging to perform, demands extensive training, and currently poses a heightened risk of complications, such as bleeding and perforations, requiring careful intraoperative management.
+Technically demanding, requiring extensive training, and posing elevated complications risk, such as bleeding and perforations, requiring careful intraoperative management.

 Our Solution